SJElizalde/quick-asyncNet/docs/GUIDE.md

 	    Loader.cpp
     }

-*NOTE:* the *(quickuser)* notation indicates all the files below are in the */quickuser* directory inside the root.
+*NOTE:* the *(quickuser)* notation indicates all the files below are in the *'/quickuser'* directory inside the root.

 **4) RUN LUA CODE GENERATOR:**

-In a new cmd console go to "MARMALADE/quick" and enter the following command:
+In a new cmd console go to *'MARMALADE/quick'* and enter the following command:

     tools/tolua++.exe -o quickuser_tolua.cpp quickuser_tolua.pkg

-This should have added new LUA bindings to *quickuser_tolua.cpp*
+This should have added the new LUA bindings to *'quickuser_tolua.cpp'*, If you want, you can check this by opening the cpp file and searching for a **'downloadURL'** function or the "ahttp" namespace.

 **5) BUILD MARMALADE QUICK**

-Find quick_prebuilt.mkb in marmalade's /quick directory, right click it and select "build".
+Find quick_prebuilt.mkb in marmalade's *'/quick'* directory, right click it and select "build".
 In case this fails (usually due to RVCT licensing stuff on the RVCT builds), you can allways build the targets one by one either on the right click menu or from the Visual Studio project.

 Grab a cup o' Joe, it may take a while....

 **THAT'S THAT!**

-if the builds went well, then enjoy yout parallel downloads!
+if the builds went well, then enjoy your parallel downloading!

 Using ASYNC HTTP from LUA:
 --------------------------
-Usage is extremely simple, if properly installed and compiled, a static module "ahttp" is made available through LUA. this module has a single method *downloadURL()*, which receives a remote URL and a local file URL.
+Usage is extremely simple, if properly installed and compiled, a static module **'ahttp'** is made available through LUA. this module has a **downloadURL** method, which receives a remote URL and a local file URL as parameters.

-Completion and error notices are sent to the LUA layer through Quick LUA's event system, by listening to the type "http_event" as you would normally [listen other system events](http://docs.madewithmarmalade.com/display/MD/Touch+and+Other+Events).
+Completion and error notices are sent to the LUA layer through Quick LUA's event system, by listening to the type **"http_event"** as you would normally [listen other system events](http://docs.madewithmarmalade.com/display/MD/Touch+and+Other+Events).

 Simple LUA sample: